MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 While enterprise-grade software distribution solutions continue to evolve, the business rationale for centrally managing  updates remains the same: Maintain the security of Surface devices and keep them updated with the latest operating system and feature improvements.
 This is essential for sustaining a stable production environment and making sure that users aren't blocked from being productive.
 This article provides an overview of recommended tools and processes for larger organizations to accomplish these goals.

-## Central update management in commercial environments

-Microsoft has streamlined tools for managing devices – including driver and firmware updates -- into a single unified experience that is named [Microsoft Endpoint Manager admin center](https://devicemanagement.microsoft.com/) and is accessed from [devicemanagement.microsoft.com](https://devicemanagement.microsoft.com/#home).

 ## Downloadable Surface update packages

-Specific versions of Windows 10 have separate .msi files, each containing all the required cumulative driver and firmware updates for Surface devices.
+Specific versions of Windows 10 have separate Windows Installer .msi files containing all the required cumulative driver and firmware updates for Surface devices.
 Update packages may include some or all the following components:

 - Wi-Fi and LTE
 - Video
-- Solid state drive
+- Solid-state drive
 - System aggregator module (SAM)
 - Battery
 - Keyboard controller